Sepahsalar/42-get_next_line/README.md

 # 42-get_next_line
 This project is about creating your own function that returns a line read from one file descriptor or more, if you consider the bonus project requirement.
-The function get_next_line() returns NULL, if there is nothing else to read or if an error occurred.
+The function `get_next_line()` returns `NULL`, if there is nothing else to read or if an error occurred.
 It should work as expected both when reading a file and when reading from the standard output.

 </br>